AngelMatOrtz/Project/README.md

 # Results
 ![Salary Distribution of Data Jobs in the US](Final_Project_1/Images/salary_distrution_for_data_roles.png)

-*Box plot Visualization of roles for top 6 data jobs.*
+*Box plot Visualization of roles for top 6 data jobs*

 ### **Insights:**